inbo/n2khab-monitoring/functionality.md

-## 2.2 Needed for restricting the spatial target population for each monitoring scheme (target population restricting data)
+## 2.2 restricting the spatial target population for each monitoring scheme (target population restricting data)

 Separate data next to the sampling frame are needed to restrict the spatial target population for each monitoring scheme, in order to completely define the respective spatial target populations.
 These data are comprised of: